top of page

 Born into a modernist architect’s family in Japan, Nana Koami is a bi-cultural, bi-lingual Architect licensed in California, based in the San Francisco Bay Area.

-Nana studied community design at Keio University’s prestigious Architecture and Urban Program, widely regarded as Japan’s premier private university.
+Nana studied community design at Keio University’s Architecture and Urban Program, widely regarded as Japan’s leading private university.
 Her fully funded Master’s research in Tokyo contributed to developing design guidelines addressing elderly isolation amid urban development.
 This experience fostered her commitment to socially responsible architecture.
 Nana approaches design from an anthropological perspective, collaborating with users from diverse social and cultural backgrounds to create sustainable environments regardless of project scale.

 Pursuing her passion for applied design, Nana completed a Master of Architecture at UC Berkeley’s College of Environmental Design in 2004, renowned for its focus on sustainable and socially conscious architecture.
 At distinguished award-winning firms, Nana designed projects across diverse architectural typologies—from intimate remodels and luxury residences to block-sized mixed-use developments.

-In 2016, Nana established Koami Architecture as a boutique, minority woman-owned practice with over 20 years of professional experience.
-Her niche lies in creating Japan-inspired designs informed by her cultural heritage and bicultural experience.
-Known for her warm disposition, attentive listening, and meticulous approach, Nana creates bespoke designs that harmonize California’s exceptional outdoor living with the subtle elegance of Japanese modern sensibility.
-Clients particularly enjoy working with Nana for her collaborative spirit and the genuine care she brings to each project.
+In 2016, Nana established Koami Architecture as a boutique, minority woman-owned practice.
+With over 20 years of professional experience, her niche lies in creating Japan-inspired California modern designs informed by her cultural heritage and bicultural experience.
+Known for her warm disposition, attentive listening, and detailed approach, Nana creates bespoke designs that harmonize California’s exceptional outdoor living with the subtle elegance of Japanese modern sensibility.

 • LinkedIn